fionnachalmers/BHF-DSC-HDS-documentation/index.md

 [Go to KPC Individual Tables]({% link docs/curated_assets/kpcs_methodology.md %}#individual-tables){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

+The above button will take you to the Key Patient Characteristics Methodology page and to the Individual Tables section.
+Note that to reference that section the code is #individual-tables

 It is set up that as soon as a page is edited (via a commit) the site will automatically deploy the new version.

 When you add a new file - make sure to make it a .md file!